Measurement Component

 from qtpy import QtCore, QtWidgets

-function (which gets called after the setup
+function (called after the setup

 function).
-ScopeFoundry expects that setup_figure
+ScopeFoundry expects setup_figure

 with a widget.